Class 10 Science Metals and Non Metals Questions and Answers

-In this page we have Class 10 Science Metals and Non Metals short questions ( one and two marks) .
+In this page we have Class 10 Science Metals and Non Metals Questions and Answers .
 Hope you like them and do not forget to like , social shar

 and comment at the end of the page.